NoobJsPerson/speedrun-timer/README.md

 # speedrun-timer
 A small and accurate mobile friendly runs timer website
 # Translation
-To add a new language please check this MarkDown [translation.md](./translation.md)
+To add a new language please check [The Translation Guide](./translation.md)
 # credits
 * [Slashinfty](https://github.com/slashinfty) maker of https://github.com/slashinfty/yt-frame-timer that this site was inspired from
 * [VikeMK](https://github.com/VikeMK) maker of https://mk8dx-speedrun-timer.azurewebsites.net/ that this site was based on